Iraq snapshot - March 16, 2012

 attacks), Baghdad will have spent over $86 million (in US dollars) on

+the summit and Al Sabaah reports all vehicles (including bicycles) will be banned for the Arab Summit.
 Going to be hard to spin that as a success.
 Question: If, for example, Basra, Samara, Najaf and Rutba all suffer attacks on March 29th, would the security forces in Baghdad be forced to disperse to those areas?
 And, if they did, wouldn't it be similar to the way attackers use one bombing to draw the security forces to the location only to present them with another bombing?
 Wednesday Kitabat reported that the 28th and 29th would be declared a holiday.
 Today Al Mada reports that the Baghdad government is denying that there will be a holiday.
 (A holiday would allow the government to close down a number of facilities.)
 Speaking of holidays, Al Mada reports the Parliament wants to take 35 days off (holidays) this year.

 We'll close with this from the Feminist Majority: